 For that reason, most companies won’t spend the money to bid on that long-tail keyword.
 That means if you make it an effort to rank organically for this keyword, you could reap all of the rewards.
 Paying for that same amount of traffic could be cost-prohibitive, so it’s easier and more economical to take this approach.

-Next, let’s take a look at a few instances where SEO and SEM can be mutually beneficial.
+Next, let’s look at a few instances where SEO and SEM can be mutually beneficial.

 Profitable Keywords: SEO and SEM

 As expected, hot-ticket keywords attract a flock of paid advertisers.
 As a result, organic clicks get pushed further down the page.
-Knowing this SEM seems like the ideal strategy, right?
+So knowing this SEM seems like the ideal strategy, right?

 In reality, top-ranking pages for ad-heavy keywords are sites that also have a high number of monthly organic visits.
-To maximize your traffic, it’s wise to keep your SEO efforts running in the background, even while you strategically employ SEM for specific keywords.
+Therefore, it’s wise to keep your SEO efforts running in the background to maximize your traffic, even while you strategically employ SEM for specific keywords.